 Don’t get stuck on one brand of essential oils simply because they use the term “therapeutic grade.”
 There are no Federal grading or rating systems in place for essential oils since there is no such thing.
 This means that quite literally any brand of essential oils can call itself “therapeutic” and get away with it.
 Instead, simply make sure you’re using are pure essential oil and aren’t cut with anything.
 You can usually tell if it is cut simply by how it smells.
-I personally prefer to use Plant Therapy Essential Oils or Now Foods Essential Oils.
+I personally prefer to use Plant Therapy Essential Oils or Simply Earth Essential Oils.
 Both are budget friendly and I’ve yet to get a bottle that was not pure oil.

 You Will Need:

 - 1/4 tsp. pure vanilla essential oil